-GST or Goods and Services Tax can be rightfully called the largest indirect taxation reform of the country since 1947.
-The history of GST in India goes back to 2006 when the then Finance Minister proposed the idea of introducing it.
-The new tax regime was finally implemented on 1st July 2017.
-The government proposed GST as a more transparent and self-policing tax regime that is easier to administer and would also boost economic growth of the country.
+Goods and Services Tax (GST) can be rightfully called as the largest Indirect Taxation Reform of the country since 1947.
+The history of GST in India goes back to 2006 when the Finance Minister proposed the idea of introducing it.
+The new tax regime of GST was finally implemented on 1st July 2017.
+The government proposed GST as a transparent and self-policing tax regime that is easier to administer that further shall boost economic growth of the country.

 What is GST?

-GST is a comprehensive indirect tax to be levied on sale, manufacture, consumption of goods and services.
+GST is a comprehensive Indirect Tax that is to be levied on sale, manufacture, and consumption of goods and services across the nation.
 It is a single tax applicable on the supply of goods from the manufacturer to the consumer.
-It is a tax applicable only on value addition at each stage.
-With the implementation of the new regime, India has become one unified market with only one indirect tax.
+GST is applicable only on value addition at each stage.
+With the implementation of the new tax regime, India has become one unified market with only one indirect tax that is GST.

-GST has come as a big advantage for the consumers as it mitigates the cascading effect of the older tax regime and paves the way for a common national market.
-In addition to this, the overall tax burden will also be reduced and it would be more transparent to the consumer.
+GST has come as a big advantage for the consumers, as it mitigates the cascading effect of the older tax regime and paves the way for a common national market.
+In addition to this, the overall tax burden will also be reduced and it would be more transparent to the consumers.

 The then Union Finance Minister mooted the idea of GST in his Budget speech for 2006-07.
 The first discussion paper (FDP) on GST was released in November 2009 after a thorough discussion between the Empowered Committee of State Finance Ministers (which had also prepared the design of State VAT) and the central government.
 The paper became the basis of all future discussions on GST and included the proposed features of the new taxation model.